What Is Art Therapy

 How Art Therapy Works

 People often wonder how an art therapy session differs from the average art class.
-Where an art class is focused on teaching technique or creating a specific finished product, art therapy is more about letting clients focus on their inner experience.
+Where an art class is focused on teaching techniques or creating a specific finished product, art therapy is more about letting clients focus on their inner experience.

 In creating art, people are able to focus on their own perceptions, imagination, and feelings.
 People are encouraged to create art that expresses their inner world more than making something that is an expression of the outer world.
 Art, in itself, is a powerful tool that can evoke and influence our moods.
-Art touches and links directly with our emotions and feels, rather than our analytical mind.
+Art touches and links directly with our emotions and feelings, rather than our analytical mind.
 (Have a look at this article for more details: “Is Abstract Painting Really Good for Mental Healthcare“.

 Because art therapy allows people to express feelings on any subject through creative work rather than with speech, it is believed to be particularly helpful for those who feel out of touch with their emotions or feelings.
 Individuals experiencing difficulty discussing or remembering painful experiences may also find art therapy especially beneficial.